PostHog/posthog.com/contents/product-engineers/trunk-based-development.md

 ## Why and how PostHog does trunk-based development

-PostHog does trunk-based development.
-The big reason why is to **minimize work-in-progress**.
-This is a [core philosophy of our development process](/handbook/engineering/development-process#sizing-tasks-and-reducing-wip) at PostHog and relates to all three of the benefits of the last section.
+Our main goal is to **minimize work-in-progress**.

+This is a [core philosophy of our development process](/handbook/engineering/development-process#sizing-tasks-and-reducing-wip) at PostHog and relates to all the key benefits of trunk-based development.

 Implementing this philosophy (and trunk-based development) means:

-- Optimizing pull requests for quality of implementation *and* the speed of merge.
+1. Optimizing pull requests for quality of implementation *and* the speed of merge.

-- Keeping changes doable in one day, including code review and QA.
+2. Keeping changes doable in one day, including code review and QA.

-- If not, split them into smaller changes until they fit into one day.
+3. If not, split them into smaller changes until they fit into one day.

-- Responding to colleagues' review requests early in your day to help unblock them.
+4. Responding to colleagues' review requests early in your day to help unblock them.

-- Pushing code out early.
+5. Pushing code out early.
 PRs are better than issues, even if they are half-done.
 This enables more concrete feedback on the approach.

-- Merging whenever.
+6. Merging whenever.
 Our testing, reviewing, and build processes should be good enough that we are confident doing this.

 As proof of this, our median pull request age when merged is **just under 8 hours**.
 On an average day, we merge around 20 pull requests in our main repo.